statespace-tech/statespace-mcp-server/README.md

 ---

 AI doesn't know your data.
-Statespace helps you quickly wire up the APIs and MCPs your agents need to understand and work with it.
+Statespace helps you quickly document your data and connect it to agents through APIs, MCPs, or CLIs.
 Build RAG, text-to-SQL, knowledge bases, and more, in just a few lines of code.
 Once you’ve created an app, you can deploy, manage, and share it from our [cloud platform](https://statespace.com/).

 ## Example